tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ## Motivation

-`cardano-node` ships with a large suite of tests verifying its consensus protocol.
-Given the subtlety in the implementation of the consensus protocol, it's desirable that we can leverage this existing test suite to help verify the correctness of alternative node implementations.
+`cardano-node` ships with a large suite of *property tests* verifying its consensus protocol.[^prop] Given the subtlety in the implementation of the consensus protocol, it's desirable that we can leverage this existing test suite to help verify the correctness of alternative node implementations.

+[^prop]: Property based testing (PBT) is a testing methodology where a big number of random unit tests are automatically generated against a property definition; that is, characteristics or invariants that the software under test must satisfy for all valid inputs.
+PBT frameworks often include a shrinking capability that attempts, in case of failure, to find the smallest or simplest counterexample to facilitate the diagnosis of bugs.

 Correctness here is an *extremely important* property---much more so than in most software projects.
 Nodes failing to agree on the correct chain risks an